tide-framework/tide-doc/readme.md

-The widget class has two instance variables: `counter`, which is hold a proxy over the Pharo counter object, and `header` which will hold a reference on the header tag brush to update the UI\.
+The widget class has two instance variables: `counter`, which holds a proxy over the Pharo counter object, and `header` which  holds a reference on the header tag brush to update the UI\.

 To initialize our counter widget, we connect it to the Pharo counter presenter as follows: